algorithm-archivists/algorithm-archive/contents/domain_coloring/domain_coloring.md

 This indicates a $$4\pi$$ phase winding.
 For some purposes, such as vortex tracking for inviscid fluids, this visualization is ideal, because a vortex is located precisely at the center of the phase discontinuity {{ "schloss2019" | cite }} {{ "pethick2008" | cite }}.
 For other purposes, the discontinuity is visually distracting, and for this reason, many people use an HSV scheme for plotting complex functions {{ "wegert2012" | cite }} {{ "poelkedomain" | cite }} {{ "lundmark2004" | cite }}.
-So here is the same function $$\left(f(z)=z^2\right)$$, but using hue to represent the complex phase and saturation to represent the magnitude.
+So here is the same function $$\left(f(z)=z^2\right)$$, but using hue to represent the complex phase and saturation to represent the magnitude:

 <p>
     <img  class="center" src="res/hsv.png" style="width:84%" />
 </p>

-Here, the value for HSV was always set to 1.
+In this plot, the Value for HSV was always set to 1.
 When looking at the edges of the plot, the hue changes rapidly, but each color is mirrored on the opposite edge.
 This indicates the $$4\pi$$ phase winding we saw in the RGB plot.
 Also, because the complex magnitude increases as we move further from the center of the plot, the saturation also increases.
 Thus the center of the plot is completely washed out!
 We need to fix this in subsequent plots to make them more representative of the actual data.

-One easy way to show that the complex magnitude is increasing as we move further from the origin is with contours.
+One easy way to show the increasing complex magnitude without sacrificing phase information is by using contours.
 Essentially, at ever integer value of the magnitude, we want to draw some kind of line.
 There are a number of ways to generate these lines, and one simple way is by using an alternative shading function like so: